 This handbook outlines the help offered by government agencies.
 It includes information about freely funded services and support, such as financial help, needs assessments (NASC), help at home, respite, making and resolving complaints, obtaining equipment and housing modifications, assistance with personal cares such as showering, access to daily living aids, transport and more.
-See it online.
+You'll find the Guide at www.carers.net.nz